Sneaky little pop-gun

 Now a special mention for The Return of the Durango Kid (1945).
 John Calvert, who, parallel to his movie-acting career was also the world’s oldest performing magician, plays the slimy and murderous bad guy, and he has a derringer, which he draws no fewer than nine times in the course of the movie.
 I counted.
 Nine times!

 The gun was subsequently made by various manufacturers, notably Remington.
 By calling it a derringer they avoided potential lawsuits.
-They manufactured more than 150,000 over-under double-barreled derringers from 1866 until the end of their production in 1935.
+They manufactured more than 150,000 over-and-under double-barreled derringers from 1866 until the end of their production in 1935.
+The Tall Men is set in 1866, so I don’t know if Clint was looking for the percussion cap pistol on Stark or an under-and-over Remington.
+The latter would have been very new.

 The name derringer became a generic one for any small pistol.
 They’re still made today.
 Wikipedia tells us that “Bond Arms, Cobra Arms and American Derringer all manufacture the over/under derringer in a variety of calibers”.